 We have a range of financial support packages that you may be able to access depending on your circumstances.

 For more information about course fees please contact our Customer Services department on 0161 296 5000.

-Younger Learners aged 16 — 18 do not pay any Tuition/Registration or exam and registration fees, but they may be required to buy course equipment, uniform / protective clothing or books.
+Students aged 16-18 do not pay any tuition, registration or exam fees, but may be required to purchase course related resources during their studies.

 Learner Support Fund

-Younger Learners can apply to the Learner Support Fund for additional help with the costs of course related equipment, kit and travel.
+Younger students can apply to the Learner Support Fund for additional help with the costs of course related travel and other costs.
 It should be noted that funds are limited and no awards can be guaranteed to students.